Brikaa/security-assignment-2/report/report.md

 - **Test CVSS score:** 7.1
 - **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:N/VI:H/VA:N/SC:N/SI:N/SA:N`
 - **Description of the type of the vulnerability:** a defect in the business logic (lack of REST API request body validation)
-- **Description of the vulnerability :** an attacker can transfer a negative amount of money from their account to another account
+- **Description of the vulnerability:** an attacker can transfer a negative amount of money from their account to another account
 - **Impact:** severe impact; successful exploitation gives the attacker the ability to transfer a negative amount of money from an account to another leading to an decrease of money in the receiving account and a increase of money in the sending account
 - **Recommendations:** make sure the user can not transfer a negative amount of money through the REST API